Kings County, California Records

 Courthouse History - King's County was not officially incorporated until 1893, when it broke away from Tulare and established a county seat in Hanford.
 For years county offices were spread around the town, with the courts operating out of the Opera House, until supervisors approved plans for a courthouse "in granite stone [with] terra cotta trimmings and the sum of $26,000."
 The courts and other county offices occupied the Neoclassical Romanesque building until a new government center was constructed in 1977.
 The building, which is listed on the National Register of Historic Places, is now used for offices, retail shops, and restaurants.

 The following dates indicates what vital, land, probate, and court records are in Kings county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.
 Some counties encompass land settled in the eighteenth century; their records pre-date county formation.
 Land transactions and vital records recorded in the county are at the county recorder's office.
 The county clerk general has probate books and files from the county's superior court, civil court records, and naturalizations.
 Divorces may be in either place, depending on how filed.

 - Kings County Recorder-Clerk has Birth / Death Records from 1893, Marriage Records from 1893 and Land Records from 1893.
 The County Recorder-Clerk is s responsible for examination and recording of all documents presented for recording that deal with establishing ownership of land in the County or as required by statute; administers the real property transfer tax law and maintains a permanent record and indexes of all documents for public viewing plus providing certified copies requested by the public; recording of all lawful documents such as deeds, deeds of trust, judgments, liens, affidavits, Uniform Commercial Code Financial Statements, etc; and the filing of Births, Deaths, and Marriages.